TEALSK12/introduction-to-computer-science/lesson_12.md

         -   Solicit a few student responses for each category in part 2.2 before commenting yourself
             -   Try to guide the students to discuss with each other and settle on a description for each category with minimal instructor intervention
     -   Discuss one or two student solutions to each of the SNAP programming problems
-        -   Either solicit volunteers or cold call
+        -   Either solicit volunteers or use cold call alternative
         -   Point out differences between student solutions and call attention to the fact that there is more than one way to solve a problem

 ## Accommodations/Differentiation